EEBUS: History

 EEBUS was developed in response to the growing number of domain-specific (bus) protocols that made an integration of physical devices into larger systems challenging.
 As a consequence of the complexity and diversity of individual approaches, the design of integrated systems was, at that time, achieved by proprietary solutions.
-With the global trends of electrification and Energy transition, the need for better system integration of electrical consumers from all industries was perceived an important goal and thus analyzed in the E-Energy research project Smart Watts Consequently, manufacturers from the following domains started to collaborate to standardize interfaces:
+With the global trends of electrification and energy transition, the need for better system integration of electrical consumers from all industries was perceived as an important goal and thus analyzed in the E-Energy research project Smart Watts.
+Consequently, manufacturers from the following domains started to collaborate to standardize interfaces: